Ayurvedic Dry Brushing

 Garshana is a form of Ayurvedic dry massage traditionally performed using raw silk or linen gloves.
 Today, many people use a natural bristle body brush instead.

-According to Ayurveda, garshana is especially beneficial for those experiencing signs of ama—a buildup of toxins that can show up as sluggishness, brain fog, low immunity, or lack of energy.
+According to Ayurveda, garshana is especially beneficial for signs of ama—a buildup of toxins that can show up as sluggishness, brain fog, low immunity, or that feeling of “Why am I tired at 2 p.m. again?”

-Even modern research supports it: gentle stimulation of the skin increases lymphatic flow, improves circulation, and activates the body’s natural detox pathways—exactly what Ayurveda has taught for thousands of years.
+Even modern research agrees: gentle skin stimulation increases lymphatic flow and activates the body’s detox pathways—exactly what Ayurveda has taught for thousands of years.

 Why I Started Dry Brushing (and Why I Swear By It)